DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/schedule.md

 ## Tuesday 3/8

+- chance to catch up on lessons 1 - 5
-- Start working on "Midterm" project - [Adding Wwise to the FPS Game]()
+- Start working on "Midterm" project - [Adding Wwise to the FPS game](projects/#midterm-project---add-wwise-to-the-fps-game)
+- Get the ambient sound to work in the game.
+Follow all of the steps in the "Adding Sound" lesson.

 ## Thursday 3/10